how to escape the sales

 Unfortunately, we still know the URLs of our favorite shopping sites.
 If you really need a forcing mechanism, using a website blocker can keep you away for a bit.

-Typically site blockers like this are described as “for productivity” — get off Facebook and get back to work!
-They’re equally effective for shopping, though.
+Typically site blockers like this are described as “for productivity” but they’re equally effective for shopping.
 I like Cold Turkey, because you can create customized block lists.
 Over time, you can build up a pretty impressive (or depressing?) list of sites—or even apps—you want to avoid.
 You can set a timer for hours or even days, or give yourself a daily allowance.
 It’s super effective.

-Turning this on for the weekend, so not only am I avoiding the ads, I can’t go directly to buy those jeans in a moment of weakness.
+Turning this on for the weekend, so not only am I avoiding the ads, I can’t go directly to buy those jeans in an impulsive moment.

 This might not help you today, but I periodically go through and unsubscribe from brand emails.